-Format: Between two and four hours, depending on the size of the group and the desired amount of work on display.
+CRP workshops and intensives can be designed to last anywhere from two hours to four days, depending on the size of the group, the desired amount of work on display, and whether facilitator-training is included.
 CRP is a process of response, so we need things to respond to: a dance-in-progress, a draft of a paper for a conference, a new lecture that a faculty member wants feedback on.
 Liz will discuss all of this with you to get an appropriate range.

 Biography as an Engine for Learning